 Most prominent in the central hall is the gold-plated Cleopatra clock and table that was sent from France for the French Exposition at the 1893 World’s Fair in Chicago.
 The dome is onyx, the numerals are Egyptian, and the hands are in the form of an asp, thus the name Cleopatra Clock.
 The gold leaf electroplating was a new process used in France at the time of the World Fair and was sent over to the United States to promote this new style of decorating.
 Hanging above the clock is a beautiful gold-leaf oval mirror flanked by paintings of Stonewall Jackson and his wife, Sara, which once hung in the parlors of Wildwood, the home of W.W.
 Goddard.
 Located in the same vicinity is a sturdy, large wooden chair that was used by Franklin D. Roosevelt in 1934 when he visited Harrodsburg to dedicate the George Rogers Clark Monument at Old Fort Harrod.
 Opposite the clock is a handsome antique Empire sofa.
 Above the sofa are portraits of Thomas Bell and his wife, Sarah Connor Bell, who are great, great grandparents of the present Innkeeper.

-At the north end of the central hall is a slave-made, cherry chest of drawers.
-The carving on the front ends of the chest has a pineapple design above the reading which are said to be the markings that this slave put all of his work.
 The antique doll on display on top of this chest is dressed in her original costume made prior to 1840.
 Her hand-sewn kid body is stuffed with sawdust.
 Buttons on the dress and buckles on the shoes are of cut steel.
 Her hairstyle is most unusual for a doll of this era.
 The doll was given to Pauline Bell Goddard Dedman as a gift from a friend.

 At the end of the hall is the James Harrod Room.
 This is used as a card room, a meeting room, or for small gatherings for conversation.
 On the walls are framed pictures, diplomas, and newspaper clippings of Beaumont College and Beaumont Inn.